DmitryTsepelev/DmitryTsepelev.github.io/_posts/2022-04-05-why-ruby-has-symbols.md

 # => [921948, 921948, 921948, 921948, 921948]
 ```

-Unfortunatelly it's impossible to access the symbols table from the Ruby code (because Ruby does not expose such API).
+Unfortunately it's impossible to access the symbols table from the Ruby code (because Ruby does not expose such API).
 However, we can see a [list representation](https://github.com/ruby/ruby/blob/d92f09a5eea009fa28cd046e9d0eb698e3d94c5c/string.c#L11512) of symbols (I'm taking only 10 because the list is rather huge):

 ```ruby
 Symbol.all_symbols.sample(10)